mongodb/docs/source/includes/list-table-alert-notification-methods-org.rst

        Define escalation and routing rules directly in VictorOps.

        This option is available only for alerts that you must acknowledge.
-Informational alerts like |a-service| user has joined the organization can't use this notification method.
+You can recieve informational alerts from this :ref:`third-party monitoring service <third-party-integrations>`
+       in |service|.
+However, you must resolve these alerts within the external service.
 Acknowledge VictorOps alerts from the VictorOps dashboard.

        .. include:: /includes/fact-api-key-redacted.rst